Study shows 99% on Indonesia's most populous island have COVID antibodies - NewsBreak

 Health minister Budi Gunadi Sadikin on Monday said the survey was a factor in the government’s assessment that the holiday “can go smoothly without bringing negative impacts on our people”.

-The study closely tracks recent data in Britain, where the percentage of adults with COVID antibodies in the middle of March was nearly 99%, according to its Office for National Statistics.
+The study closely tracks recent data in Britain, where the percentage of adults with COVID antibodies in the middle of March was nearly 99% bit.ly/3MeijgA, according to its Office for National Statistics.

 Comments / 0